2018ik/2018ik.github.io/_wiki/mind.markdown

 The mind is the part of the soul that can know, consider, and remember.
 It oftentimes is the leading part of the soul.

+## Significance

+The mind understands the intuition's sense.
+The mind set of the spirit is critical for spiritual experience (Rom.
+8:6).
+Eventually, the mingled spirit spreads into the mind, where the mind possesses the spirit and the spirit posseses the mind, issuing in the spirit of the mind (Eph.
+4:23).

 ## Biblical Basis

 ### The Soul